-Her research has been funded by the Ford, Mellon, Woodrow Wilson, and Annenberg Foundations as well as by Fulbright-Hays.
+Her research has been funded by the Ford, Mellon, Woodrow Wilson, and Annenberg Foundations as well as by the Smithsonian Museum and Fulbright-Hays.
 Professor Fields-Black’s has received funding from the Henry Luce Foundation Project: The Greening of Early Undergraduate Education at Carnegie Mellon and the Ewing Marion Kauffman Foundation: Institute for the Study of Entrepreneurship, Innovation and Technology, the Berkman, Faulk, and ProSEED Funds.
 Professor Fields-Black serves as the Faculty Advisor for Carnegie Mellon’s African and African American Studies Minor.